Matt-Eva/Radiant-Music/README.md

 Note: the current setup is configured to work with port 4000 specifically.
 Running your json-server on a different port will cause an error.

+Once you've started your json-server, you can run npm start to launch the React app.

 ## Created By

 #### Matt Eva